Gluten Free Lava Cake (Paleo, Dairy Free)

 - DAIRY FREE CHOCOLATE.
 Our gluten-free lava cake starts with chocolate chips.
-We’re dairy-free, so we use dairy-free chips, like these or these, but you can use whatever is your favorite.
-I recommend semi-sweet for the best balance of flavors, but you can also get away with dark (or milk chocolate, if you’re not dairy-free).
+If you’re dairy-free, use dairy-free chips, like these or these, but you can use whatever is your favorite.
+I recommend semi-sweet for the best balance of flavors, but you can also get away with dark chocolate (or milk chocolate, if you’re not dairy-free).
 You can even use stevia-sweetened chocolate chips if that’s your jam.

 - COCONUT OIL (OR BUTTER).
 You can make these chocolate lava cakes with coconut oil, butter, or vegan butter.
 All 3 will work.
 (If you want to use coconut oil but don’t want any coconut taste, refined coconut oil is much more neutral.)

 - EGG + EGG YOLK.
 For some serious richness and just the right puff, I use a combination of one egg and an egg yolk.
 (I toss the leftover egg white in a scramble the next morning.)

 - COCONUT SUGAR.
 I like coconut sugar because it adds caramel-y undertones without any coconut flavor.
 It’s also lower on the glycemic index, so it helps a bit here.
 And, it’s considered a paleo-approved sweetener, so these are paleo chocolate lava cakes!

 - UNSWEETENED COCOA POWDER.
 This is actually a flourless lava cake recipe thanks to cocoa powder!
 Unsweetened cocoa powder adds structure, plus a richness and a deeper color I love.
 (No flour needed!)